Chapter 17: Abbess

 “They got into Magdalene House and not one Sister survived!”

-“And into Saint Mary’s: they were murdered in their beds!”
+“In Saint Mary’s, they were murdered in their beds!”

 “So only the Abbess Manse and our House were spared?”